 As with any financial product, there are risks involved in taking out buy-to-let equity release.
 However, these should be weighed up against the potential benefits before making a decision.

-If you’re considering taking equity release on a buy to let, it’s a good idea to speak to a broker for professional advice .
-Buy to let equity release is a specialist area and not all mortgage brokers will have the experience or knowledge to advise you on the best product for your needs.
+If you’re considering taking equity release on a buy-to-let, it’s a good idea to speak to a broker for professional advice.
+Buy-to-let is a specialist area and not all mortgage brokers will have the experience or knowledge with an equity release provider to advise you on the best product for your needs.

-If you’re interested in finding out more about Buy-to-let equity release, please contact us for further information and to arrange a free initial consultation.
+If you’re interested in finding out more about buy-to-let equity release, lifetime mortgages or if you’re considering an investment in an investment property, please contact us for further information and to arrange a free initial consultation.